Computer Organization And Architecture

 For example, the program instruction can either perform input and output operations or arithmetic calculations or some logical decision making operation.

-During the program compilation process , each program instruction is converted into machine code instruction in binary.
+During the program compilation process , each program instruction is converted into machine instruction in binary.

-Depending upon the type of the programming language , the program compiler converts the entire program into an executable code.
+Depending upon the type of the programming language , the program compiler converts the entire program into an executable code ( set of machine instructions ).
 In case of interpreted language , this conversion takes place line by line.

 What Is Central Processing Unit ?